-A. All employers are under a duty to assess workplace risks and alter working conditions or hours of work to avoid any significant risk to the health and safety of new or expectant mothers in the workplace.
+As an employer, you are under a duty to assess workplace risks and alter working conditions or hours of work to avoid any significant risk to the health and safety of new or expectant mothers in the workplace.
 This assessment should be done regardless of whether any employees are pregnant.
-The result of the assessment must be given to employees but not necessarily in writing.
-An employer who fails to carry out the risk assessment may commit an act of unlawful pregnancy and maternity discrimination.
-If the assessment identifies a significant risk, the employer must alter the working conditions to avoid this.
-If this is not possible, offer other suitable alternative work or ultimately suspend the employee on full pay if this work is not available.
+The result of the assessment must be given to your employees but not necessarily in writing.
+If you fail to carry out the risk assessment, you may commit an act of unlawful pregnancy and maternity discrimination.
+If the assessment identifies a significant risk, you must alter the working conditions to avoid this.
+If this is not possible, offer other suitable alternative work or ultimately suspend your employee on full pay if this work is not available.

-A. Unfavourable treatment because of pregnancy related illness is unlawful discrimination under the Equality Act.
+Unfavourable treatment because of pregnancy related illness is unlawful discrimination under the Equality Act.
 You should be disregarding absence caused by morning sickness and if you took any disciplinary action risk facing an Employment Tribunal claim.
 Is there flexibility in the business to alter her hours so that she comes to work later?
-She might welcome this as a short term solution.
+She might welcome this as a short-term solution.

 Since June 2014, any employee with at least 26 weeks’ continuous employment can make a request for flexible working under the statutory scheme for any reason.
 However the new scheme is much less rigid than the old one and allows the employer 3 months to deal with the request.
 You should approach the request in the same way you would have done anyway.

 As long as the dismissal has nothing to do with this employee’s pregnancy there is a fair reason for dismissal, it is possible to dismiss a pregnant woman.
 We strongly advise that you are extremely careful to record performance issues and the dates these have been raised.
 If you are making a pregnant woman redundant, then you must be clear that this is a fair redundancy and that she has not been unfairly selected because of her pregnancy.